david-pitre-csiq/PowerShell-Scripts/Set-WinVerifyTrust/README.md

 ## Security Note

-This script directly manages Windows Authenticode verification behavior by setting `EnableCertPaddingCheck`.
+This script directly manages Windows Authenticode verification behaviour by setting `EnableCertPaddingCheck`.
 Enabling this key strengthens code-signing validation but may cause older or improperly signed binaries to appear **unsigned**.

 Before widespread deployment: